ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    **Alternate Interface**

-   For a variety of reason, including compatibility with legacy code, :class:`NumericDiffCostFunction` can also take :class:`CostFunction` objects as input.
+   For a variety of reasons, including compatibility with legacy code, :class:`NumericDiffCostFunction` can also take :class:`CostFunction` objects as input.
 The following describes how.